yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

 errorDetection (string)
     One of ``NONE`` or ``CRC16``.
 Specifies the error detection scheme used.
 If present, the last 2 bytes of the frame will contain an error control field.

+frameMaxRate (double)
+    maximum number of command frames to send per second.
+This option is specific to the UDP TC link.

 For each Virtual Channel in the ``virtualChannels`` map, the following parameters can be used: